When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Introduction

 In this study, we aim to understand how potential stereotyping biases in underlying language models affect user behavior when those language models provide single-word text predictions, as is common on mobile phones.
-In a pre-registered \footnote{\href{https://aspredicted.org/SHD_PM4}{https://aspredicted.org/SHD\_PM4}} and IRB approved\footnote{IRB identifier information removed for anonymization} online study ($n=414$), we asked participants to write short English stories with (treatment condition) or without (control condition) the help of a predictive text system.
-In the treatment condition, when the participants were provided with text predictions, these predictions were generated by either a language model that was designed to make suggestions that aligned with social stereotypes, or on one that was designed to challenge social stereotypes surrounding gender and sexuality.
+In a pre-registered \footnote{\url{https://aspredicted.org/SHD_PM4}} and IRB approved\footnote{University of Maryland IRB package number 2099750-2} online study ($n=414$), we asked participants to write short English stories with (treatment condition) or without (control condition) the help of a predictive text system.
+In the treatment condition, when the participants were provided with text predictions, these predictions were generated---on a per-story basis---by either a language model that was designed to make suggestions that aligned with social stereotypes, or one that was designed to challenge social stereotypes surrounding gender and sexuality.
 These stereotypes included gender-occupation stereotypes (pro-stereotypical: a doctor who uses he/him pronouns; anti-stereotypical: a doctor who uses she/her pronouns) as well as personality stereotypes based on the Agency-Belief-Communion (ABC) model from social psychology~\cite{Koch2016-kn} (pro-stereotypical: men are untrustworthy; anti-stereotypical: women are untrustworthy).
+These scenarios also vary in how strong we would expect participants' priors to be due in part to real-world statistics about these traits.
+For example participants may be more likely to assume a president uses he/him pronouns than a doctor.

 Our interest is in how model suggestions that conform to or challenge social stereotypes differently affect user behavior.
-We measure---in the stories written with or without model suggestions---how often the overall stories that people write conform to (vs challenge) stereotypes, as well as how often participants make use of the text predictions in the pro-stereotypical vs anti-stereotypical conditions.
-While much work has been done to reduce stereotypes and biases in language models themselves~\cite{gupta-etal-2024-sociodemographic}, we are not aware of prior work that investigates how this impacts the writing of people who use those systems.
+While much work has been done to reduce stereotypes and biases in language models themselves~\cite{gupta-etal-2024-sociodemographic}, we are not aware of prior work that investigates how this debiasing impacts the writing of people who use those systems.
 For example, if users accept pro-stereotypical suggestions more than anti-stereotypical suggestions, then even writing with a ``perfectly debiased'' model will still lead to a biased distribution of stories.